hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 ### Share Your Work
 Please share your GitHub repository, GeoJSON URL, and Google Spreadsheet in the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) in the yellow highlighted boxes

 Through the power of GitHub, we'll publically publish your map and geojson under a directory of https://data.openupstate.org/maps/, which will become the reliable, hosted location for the public.
+If/as you modify the project in the future we'd be able to easily pull your changes to https://data.openupstate.org/maps/

 ###Git Upstream, Merge, Conflict Resolution
 When you fork a GitHub repository it's often, but not always, that you want to merge changes from original project back into your copy.
 In this case the original repo is called the "upstream".